dbones/dbones.github.io/_posts/2017-03-04-poco-pojo-means-no-mojo.md

 - SOLID
 - Loose coupling, strong cohesion

-Most of the above means the same thing (its repeated several times, maybe take the hint)
+Most of the above means the same thing, its repeated several times, maybe take the hint ;)

-it all adds up to make code more **maintainable**.
+This all adds up to make **code more maintainable**.

 ## Other observations

-If you look at Java, for example Spring (including Spring Boot), they have moved away from XML files which they used to setup their frameworks in favor for Annotations/Attributes.
-This brings some advantages.

-In .NET you will find frameworks now support *"Conventions over Configuration"* and allow to override using *"Fluent Configuration"* which try to support compile time validation.
+In .NET you will find frameworks support *"Conventions over Configuration"* and allow to override conventions using *"Fluent Configuration"*, which try to support compile time validation.

-I would like to see Java frameworks make more use of Conventions and Fluent Configuration as an alternative to Annotations and XML config.